Xerox (XRX)

 Xerox competes with several major players in the document technology and office equipment space, including Canon, HP Inc., Ricoh, Konica Minolta, and FUJIFILM Business Innovation Corp. (formerly Fuji Xerox).

-With $6.18 billion in revenue over the past 12 months, Xerox is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because it’s challenging to maintain high growth rates when you’ve already captured a large portion of the addressable market.
-For Xerox to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.
+With $6.61 billion in revenue over the past 12 months, Xerox is one of the larger companies in the business services industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
+To expand meaningfully, Xerox likely needs to tweak its prices, innovate with new offerings, or enter new markets.

 As you can see below, Xerox’s demand was weak over the last five years.
-Its sales fell by 6.7% annually, a tough starting point for our analysis.
+Its sales fell by 2.6% annually, a rough starting point for our analysis.

 Xerox Quarterly Revenue

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Xerox’s annualized revenue declines of 7.1% over the last two years align with its five-year trend, suggesting its demand has consistently shrunk.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Xerox’s annualized revenue declines of 3.3% over the last two years align with its five-year trend, suggesting its demand has consistently shrunk.
 Xerox Year-On-Year Revenue Growth

 6. Operating Margin

-Although Xerox was profitable this quarter from an operational perspective, it’s generally struggled over a longer time period.
-Its expensive cost structure has contributed to an average operating margin of negative 4.3% over the last five years.
+Xerox’s high expenses have contributed to an average operating margin of negative 5% over the last five years.
 Unprofitable business services companies require extra attention because they could get caught swimming naked when the tide goes out.
 It’s hard to trust that the business can endure a full cycle.

 Xerox Trailing 12-Month Operating Margin (GAAP)